Intense Sexual Chemistry Part 1

 Sometimes intense chemistry is just strong mutual lust and nothing more.
 You're simply each other's physical "type" and lack, or don't bother finding out about, any other kind of compatibility.
 But what shapes your "type"?

-1. You get hooked on repeated highs of impersonal sex with a particular physical type (masturbatory or with a partner), which hinder you from finding real intimacy in a long-term love relationship.
+1. You get hooked on repeated highs of impersonal sex with a particular physical type (masturbatory or with a partner), which hinders you from finding real intimacy in a long-term love relationship.
 The ebbs and flows of long-term passionate love start to seem too anemic by comparison and true closeness feels claustrophobic or like too much work.
 Online dating sites have made finding quick matches with physical "types" easy and tempting.
 A book called The Centerfold Syndrome captures this caveat well, though it was written before the Internet changed the dating and porn landscape drastically.
-Marnia Robinson's blog presents a fascinating look at the ramifications of getting hooked on the highs of intense chemistry.

 2. A single mind-blowing encounter becomes your new (impossible) sexual benchmark.
 You had one unforgettable high chemistry sexual experience with a near stranger and you can't get it out of your head.
 Lovemaking in any serious relationship now falls short of this impossible-to-repeat standard so you keep breaking up with people who could be excellent mates, but can't compete with your brightly lit sexual memory.
 Replaying the memory in high-def feeds and embellishes it.
 That peak experience needs to be relegated to distant storage so you can focus on discovering unique sexual pleasures within your full-featured relationship without unfair comparators.

-3. You read more into a pure lust thing than is really there.
+3. You read more into a pure lust thing.
 Two situations make people especially vulnerable to this distortion.
-First, if you are really hungry for love when lust comes along you become more prone to fantasizing a relationship where none exists because your unmet relational needs cause you to selectively interpret reality.
+First, if you are really hungry for love when lust comes along, you become more prone to fantasizing a relationship where none exists because your unmet relational needs cause you to selectively interpret reality.
 For example, your lust partner has said a lot about how attracted he or she is to you but you have learned very little else about each other and no future plans to meet have been made beyond "I'll call you".
-When your calls aren't returned you make excuses because "the chemistry was so strong!"
+When your calls aren't returned you make excuses because "the chemistry was so strong."
 You're left feeling hurt, used, angry, confused or regretful when you have only deluded yourself.
-In this situation it would have been healthier to bask in the delicious feelings of arousal without acting on them until you learned much more about each other's personalities, characters and life situations.
+In this situation, it would have been healthier to bask in the delicious feelings of arousal without acting on them until you learned much more about each other's personalities, characters, and life situations.